RSJ (band): History

 Shortly after their appearance at Bloodstock, drummer Rich Hardy left the band.
 A month later, RSJ won the "15 Minutes Of Fame" competition which was hosted by Metal Hammer, Scuzz TV and the Radio One Rock Show - which won the band an opening slot on Slayer's third "Unholy Alliance" tour alongside Amon Amarth, Mastodon and Trivium.
 Dom White of The Family Ruin, filled in while the band searched for a new drummer.
 In December, Greg Parsons was named as RSJ's new drummer and the band set out to write new material for their as-yet-untitled third album.

 In 2010 the band opened the Jägermeister Stage at Sonisphere Festival, Knebworth, England.
 They entered the studio shortly after to record demos for their as-yet-untitled third album.

 The band played a few shows during the course of 2011 including opening up for Will Haven on their single UK show that at the O2 Islington Academy in London.

 2012 saw RSJ's debut appearances at both Hammerfest and Hard Rock Hell: Road Trip to Ibiza festivals.
 Spring and Summer 2013 saw the band being invited back to Hammerfest and HRH: Road Trip to Ibiza festivals for the second time.
 In November, they were announced as main support for American Headcharge during their "Shoot" tour.
 While on the road, the band released their third album Higgs Boson.

 In August 2014, the band completed writing tracks for their fourth album, Giant Glenn and was recorded live and produced by ex-Earthone9 and This Is Menage guitarist, Gez Walton in November 2014.
 After numerous hold ups, Giant Glenn was eventually released in September 2016.
+Metal Hammer described it as "their most intense and raw record to date."

 On 8 May 2017 the band announced via their Facebook page that "After 15 years of blood, sweat & beers, it’s not without heavy hearts that we’ve come to the decision to lay ((RSJ)) to rest.".
 Their final appearance as a band was at Fibbers on 21 July 2017.

+However, the band later on did do another show in 2023 in York.
+Their final appearance was at The Crescent on 25 March 2023.